Core Team

 Lorraine Bailey, INFORM Hub Knowledge Exchange Fellow

-Lorraine is a registered dietitian with degrees and postgraduate qualifications in public health nutrition (BSc, MSc), food regulatory affairs, nutrition in health and disease from ETH Zurich in Switzerland and a MBA from the University of London.
-She was a nutrition innovation manager for a UK SME and a nutrition executive for the Food and Drink Federation before working at the Nestlé Research Centre in Lausanne Switzerland and more recently at the World Health Organisation supporting nutrition and food safety internal partnerships.
+Lorraine is a registered dietitian with degrees and postgraduate qualifications in public health nutrition (BSc, MSc), food regulatory affairs, nutrition in health and disease from ETH Zurich in Switzerland and an MBA from the University of London.
+She was a nutrition innovation manager for a UK SME and a nutrition executive for the Food and Drink Federation before working at the Nestlé Research Centre in Lausanne, Switzerland, and more recently at the World Health Organisation, supporting nutrition and food safety internal partnerships.

 Fiona Lee, INFORM Hub Manager